H-M-H/blog/content/posts/screencast-ipad-to-linux.md

 ## Overview
 This post is going to explain how to record the screen of your iPad and stream it to your Linux system with latencies of about two seconds.
-Unfortunately Apple makes things quite a bit more complicated as they have to be to keep you within their walled garden, so lets see how to break free.
+Unfortunately Apple makes things quite a bit more complicated than they have to be to keep you within their walled garden, so lets see how to break free.

 There are three components to the solution I found: